top of page

 Do you need to worry?

 Most landlords who already follow good practice will not need to make major changes.
-The key is understanding the new process and making sure everything is set up correctly before the reforms begin.
+The key is understanding the new process and making sure everything is set up correctly.

 Landlord guidance: key updates explained